Skip to Main Content

 The Foods Lab includes space for students to give presentations on their findings of experiments

-We envision a broader use of the facility.
-A place where students hone food demonstration and recipe development skills.
+This expanded professional scope magnifies the importance of the Foods Lab renovation.
+The Foods Lab is a place where students hone food demonstration and recipe development skills.
 And, a Lab with the technology equipment needed for students to finesse media and public spokesperson skills.
-In addition, we hope the new Foods Lab will be a place where inter-professional teams of health professions learn how to integrate culinary medicine principles into clinical practice.

 Kasiska Division of Health Sciences - Learn more about the Kasiska family legacy and impact